‘We want Sonko’: Senegal opposition boosted after leaders freed before vote

 Faye’s mission is now to bank on Sonko’s popularity to win the country’s top job.
 Dressed in a sky-blue tunic and a white cap, he was welcomed as a hero by a crowd gathered in front of Cap-Manuel prison in the capital Dakar as the news of his release started circulating.

-“The way from prison to the presidential palace is now paved,” said human rights activist Alioune Tine, noting that their release will re-energise the opposition front.
-“President Sall thought he could neutralise their popularity by putting them in prison, but he understood that it wasn’t working – he was forced to release them,” added Tine, who held a key role in mediating between Sall and the opposition following Sall’s attempt to delay the vote, which was originally set for February but then postponed by the outgoing president.
+“The way from prison to the presidential palace is now paved,” said Alioune Tine, founder of think tank AfrikaJom Center and former Amnesty International Regional Director for West and Central Africa.
+“President Sall thought he could neutralise their popularity by putting them in prison, but he understood that it wasn’t working – he was forced to release them,” said Tine, noting that their release will re-energise the opposition front.

 Faye’s programme includes the establishment of a new national currency and the renegotiation of the country’s mining and energy contracts between the government and private conglomerates.
 Central to his campaign is also a review of the relations with former colonial power France whose economic interests in the country are perceived by some in the opposition as a form of neo-colonialism.